Welcome to the CSTNU Tool Project

 Introduction

-Constraint-based temporal reasoning has been widely used in many different applications across many different domains.
+Constraint-based temporal reasoning has been widely used in many applications across many domains.
 Over the years, different formalisms have been presented to address specific requirements that frequently arise in real-world applications.
-The most commonly used formalism is probably the Simple Temporal Network (STN), in which a set of real-valued variables, called time-points, are subject to binary difference constraints [1].
-Time-points represent the occurrence of events (when a time-point is set to a value t, it means that the event occurred at the instant t and/or that the time-point is executed at the time t) while the binary difference constraints represent the temporal constraint between a pair of time-points (X-Y ≤ 10 means that X can occur 10-time units after Y at most).
+The most commonly used formalism is probably the Simple Temporal Network (STN), in which a set of real-valued variables, called timepoints, are subject to binary difference constraints [1].
+Timepoints represent the occurrence of events: when a timepoint is assigned a value t, the event occurs at instant t, or the timepoint is executed at time t.
+The binary difference constraints represent the temporal constraint between a pair of timepoints (X-Y ≤ 10 means that X can occur 10-time units after Y at most).

-The consistency problem asks to determine if an STN admits one or more time-point assignments that satisfy all temporal constraints.
-In a consistent STN, for each time-point, it is possible to determine a range of possible execution instants for it (time-window).
+The consistency problem asks whether an STN admits one or more timepoint assignments that satisfy all temporal constraints.
+In a consistent STN, each timepoint has a range of possible execution instants, called its time-window.

-The dispatchability problem asks to determine a dynamic schedule of the time-points, i.e., a schedule that, once a time-point is executed in an allowed instant, updates the time-windows of other unexecuted time-points guaranteeing that all time-points can be executed in order as time flows.
+The dispatchability problem asks for a dynamic schedule of the timepoints, i.e., a schedule that, after a timepoint is executed at an allowed instant, updates the time-windows of the remaining unexecuted timepoints while guaranteeing that all timepoints can be executed in order as time flows.

 Recently, a significant amount of research has focused on temporal reasoning in the presence of uncertainty.

-Temporal uncertainty arises, for example, when the duration of some activities (i.e., the duration of some temporal intervals) are not controlled by the executor of the network, but instead are only observed in real-time as the activities complete.
+Temporal uncertainty arises, for example, when the durations of some activities (i.e., some temporal intervals) are not controlled by the executor of the network, but are only observed in real time as the activities complete.

-In such settings, the executor seeks a dynamic strategy for executing the controllable time-points such that all relevant constraints will necessarily be satisfied no matter how the uncertain durations turn out.
+In such settings, the executor seeks a dynamic strategy for executing the controllable timepoints so that all relevant constraints are necessarily satisfied, no matter how the uncertain durations turn out.

 To accommodate this kind of uncertainty, STNs have been augmented to include contingent links, where each contingent link represents an interval whose duration is bounded but uncontrollable; the resulting network is called a Simple Temporal Network with Uncertainty (STNU) [2].